nigeljohnson73/gStation/README.md

 youre doing with regard to Installing an operating system on a raspberry pi (Zero in this case).
 It is also assumed that you have command line access to ssh (mac/linux for example) or know how to configure something like PuTTY on windows.
-How you write images to SD cards is also highly dependant on your operating system, but you can find out more information in the [Raspian documentation][RASIBIANINSTALL] and google is your friend.
+How you write images to SD cards is also highly dependant on your operating system, but you can find out more information in the [Raspian documentation][RASPBIANINSTALL] and google is your friend.

  * Burn the latest [Raspian **Lite**][RASPIAN] image to an Micro/SD card (8GB is more than enough).
  * Drop res/wpa_supplicant.conf from here into the boot disk